langfod/chatterbox/README.md

  2_Start_Chatterbox.bat
 ```

+Set SkyrimNet to use "Zonos" as the TTS model.

 This is as tuned as I can get Chatterbox.
 left a lot of print statements in so lots of output